McKinsey & Company: Controversies

-The firm has been associated with a number of notable scandals, including the collapse of Enron in 2001, the 2007–2008 financial crisis, and facilitating state capture in South Africa.
-It has also drawn controversy for involvement with Purdue Pharma, U.S. Immigration and Customs Enforcement, and authoritarian regimes.
+The firm has been associated with a number of notable scandals, including the collapse of Enron in 2001, the 2008 financial crisis, and facilitating state capture in South Africa.
+It has also drawn controversy for involvement with Purdue Pharma, US Immigration and Customs Enforcement, and authoritarian regimes.
+Michael Forsythe and Walt Bogdanich, reporters for The New York Times, wrote a book in 2022 entitled When McKinsey Comes to Town about the controversially unethical work history of the company.

 Enron

 Enron was the creation of Jeff Skilling, a McKinsey consultant of 21 years, who was jailed after Enron reportedly used McKinsey on 20 different projects, and McKinsey consultants had "used Enron as their sandbox."
 Prior to the Enron scandal, McKinsey helped it shift from an oil and gas production company into an electric commodities trader, which led to significant growth in profits and revenues.
 According to The Independent, there was "no suggestion that McKinsey was complicit in the subsequent scandal, [but] critics say the arrogance of Enron's leaders is emblematic of the McKinsey culture."
 The government did not investigate McKinsey, who said they did not provide advice on Enron's accounting.
 The Wall Street Journal questioned McKinsey's "liability" and its "close relationship with Enron", and a 2002 BusinessWeek article suggested that they had ignored warning signs.

 In his July 2002 in-depth BusinessWeek article on the aftermath of the Enron scandal, John Bryne wrote that McKinsey had been a "key architect of the strategic thinking that made Enron a Wall Street darling.
 In books, articles, and essays, its partners regularly stamped their imprimatur on many of Enron's strategies and practices, helping to position the energy giant as a corporate innovator worthy of emulation.
 The firm may not be the subject of any investigations, but its close involvement with Enron raises the question of whether McKinsey, like some other professional firms, ignored warning flags in order to keep an important account."
 BusinessWeek described how McKinsey's culture had changed, as the "number of partners grew from 427 to 891" making it a "less personal place".
 According to the article, "some current and former McKinsey consultants" said that McKinsey had lost their "ingrained values" that used to guide the firm.
 Citing the example of the dot-com bubble, McKinsey had begun to have "less prestigious companies" as clients and had allowed "its focus on building agenda-shaping relationships with top management at leading companies to slip."
-As well, "there was a noticeable tilt toward bringing in revenue at the expense of developing knowledge."
+Additionally, "there was a noticeable tilt toward bringing in revenue at the expense of developing knowledge."
 McKinsey denied this.

-McKinsey denied giving Enron advice on financing issues or having suspicions that Enron was using improper accounting methods.
+McKinsey also denied giving Enron advice on financing issues or having suspicions that Enron was using improper accounting methods.